in28minutes/cloud.in28minutes.com/_posts/2022-02-13-gclouddatastoreemulator.md

 permalink:  /google-cloud-certification-datastore-emulator
 ---

-In this tutorial, you'll learn how to create a simple python flask application and integrate it with a cloud datastore emulator.
+In this tutorial, you'll learn how to create a simple python flask application and integrate it with a cloud datastore.
+The application will be exposing a single endpoint <code>/</code> responsible for storing the current timestamp in the <code>visit</code> key inside the default namespace and also return the html page listing the last ten user visit timestamps.

 ![](/images/googlecloud/cloudrun_datastore.png)